lukechampine/mkvsynth/README.md

 delbrot
 -------
 delbrot is the working name of the Mkvsynth scripting language.
 AviSynth is controlled solely through scripts, and we hope to provide users with the power and portability of script-based video editing in MkvSynth.
 However, we will also be providing a GUI to allow for visual editing and frame comparisons.
 At present, it is unknown how delbrot will interface with the GUI; one approach is to directly translate UI actions into delbrot commands.
-This would facilitate easy sharing of scripts without requiring an understanding of delbrot itself.
+This would facilitate easy sharing of scripts without requiring the user to manually write any code.

 Roles
 -----